Solomon equations for qubit and two-level systems: Insights into non-Poissonian quantum jumps: Abstract

 \section{Abstract}

-We model and measure the combined relaxation of a qubit, a.k.a.~central spin, coupled to a discrete two-level system (TLS) environment.
-We present a derivation of the Solomon equations starting from a general Lindblad equation for the qubit and an arbitrary number of TLSs.
-If the TLSs are much longer lived than the qubit, the relaxation becomes non-exponential.
-In the limit of large numbers of TLSs the populations are likely to follow a power law, which we illustrate by measuring the relaxation of a superconducting fluxonium qubit.
-Moreover, we show that the Solomon equations predict non-Poissonian quantum jump statistics, which we confirm experimentally.
+We measure and model the combined relaxation of a qubit coupled to a discrete two-level system~(TLS) environment, also known as the central spin model.
+If the TLSs are much longer-lived than the qubit, non-exponential relaxation and non-Poissonian quantum jumps can be observed.
+In the limit of large numbers of TLSs, the relaxation is likely to follow a power law, which we confirm with measurements on a superconducting fluxonium qubit.
+Moreover, the observed relaxation and quantum jump statistics are described by the Solomon equations, for which we present a derivation starting from the general Lindblad equation for an arbitrary number of TLSs.
+We also show how to reproduce the non-Poissonian quantum jump statistics using a diffusive stochastic Schrödinger equation.
+The fact that the measured quantum jump statistics can be reproduced by the Solomon equations, which ignore the quantum measurement backaction, hints at a quantum-to-classical transition.